bounswe/bounswe2019group4/README.md

 ## Who are we?

-We're a group of Computer Engineering student at Bogazici University and united for the purpose of developing new technologies which may become a corner stone in computer science.
+We're a group of Computer Engineering students at Bogazici University and united for the purpose of developing new technologies which may become a corner stone in computer science.
 For more information look at our [wiki](../../wiki) page.

 ## Project Description